RADIO AND TELEVISION BROADCAST

 Section 2.
 RADIO BROADCAST AGREEMENT

-“The rights to this broadcast have been granted by the Rhode Island Interscholastic League representing 54 high schools across the State and the more than 21,000 boys and girls who participate annually in RIIL sponsored athletic competition.
+“The rights to this broadcast have been granted by the Rhode Island Interscholastic League representing member high schools across the State and the boys and girls who participate annually in RIIL sponsored athletic competition.
 Any rebroadcast or republication of the programming without the written consent of the RIIL is strictly prohibited.”

 Section 3.
 TELEVISION BROADCAST AGREEMENT